 Regular expressions can be used in the following cases:

-- Setting up a redirect test
+- Configuring a Redirect/Split test

 - Adding Landing page or Previous page type targeting criteria